 - USB-C instead of lightning port

-With that in mind, here are six things we think would make the Apple AirPods Max 2 a must-buy and ensure they enter right at the top of our best headphones guide, not just our best Apple headphones guide.
+Plus, as much as we loved the original AirPods Max, there's always room for improvement, so we've also come up with a list of six things we think would make the Apple AirPods Max 2 a must-buy and ensure they enter right at the top of our best headphones guide, not just our best Apple headphones guide, and you'll find this list below too.

 AirPods Max 2 release date & price rumors

-The Apple AirPods Max 2 haven't been announced yet, which means we don't have a release date.
-This means we're unlikely to see the AirPods Max 2 until the end of 2023 or, according to recent predictions from an Apple analyst the end of 2024 / beginning of 2025.
+The Apple AirPods Max 2 haven't been announced yet, which means we don't have a release date, and we might be waiting a while for one, as according to predictions from an Apple analyst the AirPods Max 2 won't land until the end of 2024 or the beginning of 2025.

-The first generation of the Apple AirPods Max launched in December 2020, and while there's no specific pattern to follow here, we know that Apple updated its AirPods Pro with the AirPods Pro 2 three years after the originals were launched.
-So there's a chance Kuo's comments are incorrect, but we'll have to wait and see what Apple announces.
+That said, the first generation of the Apple AirPods Max launched in December 2020, and while there's no specific pattern to follow here, we know that Apple updated its AirPods Pro with the AirPods Pro 2 three years after the originals were launched.
+So there's a chance Kuo's and Gurman's comments are incorrect, but we'll have to wait and see what Apple announces.

 However, it's worth noting that the price of the current AirPods Max are often discounted by about $100-$150.
 It seems likely that the market has deemed that to be a better price than the $549 / £549 / AU$899 launch price.
 Perhaps the new version will move more in that direction, making it expensive but more affordable for the vast majority of people.